ans-group/docs.ukfast.co.uk/source/windows/rdp/rdptls.md

 ## Windows Server 2008R2 Considerations

-Remote desktop services on Windows server 2008R2 does not support TLS 1.1 out of the box, However there is Hotfix which microsoft have written to add support for TLS 1.1 and TLS 1.2.
+Remote desktop services on Windows server 2008R2 does not support TLS 1.1 out of the box, However there is a Hotfix which microsoft have written to add support for TLS 1.1 and TLS 1.2.
 This must be installed before disabling TLS 1.0 otherwise you will lose access to Remote desktop services until rectified.
 The Hotfix can be obtained from the link below

 [Remote Desktop Services TLS 1.1 and TLS 1.2 Support patch (KB3080079)](https://support.microsoft.com/en-us/kb/3080079)